Onelinerhub/onelinerhub/golang/how-to-get-map-length.md

-# How to get map length
+# How to get map keys

 ```go
 package main